 Report your gain and pay straight away

-You can use the Report Capital Gains Tax online service if you’re a UK resident.
+You can use the ‘real time’ Capital Gains Tax service if you’re a UK resident.
 You’ll need a Government Gateway account - you can set one up from the sign-in page.

 When you use the service you’ll need to upload PDF or JPG files showing how your capital gains and Capital Gains Tax were calculated.

 When to report

-You don’t need to wait for the end of the tax year - you can use this service as soon as you’ve calculated your gains and the tax you owe.
+You can use this service as soon as you’ve calculated your gains and the tax you owe.
+You don’t need to wait until the end of the tax year.

 You must report by 31 December after the tax year when you had the gains.

 The tax year runs from 6 April to 5 April the following year.

 After you’ve reported your gains, HMRC will send you a letter or email giving you a payment reference number and telling you ways to pay.

 Report in a Self Assessment tax return

 You can file a Self Assessment tax return to report your gain in the tax year after you disposed of assets.

 If you’re already registered but haven’t received a letter reminding you to fill in a return, contact HMRC by 5 October.